Policy

 - Contract Requirements for Academic Support Services

-- If the cost of the service will be greater than or equal to $5,000, an Academic Support Services Agreement (“ASSA”) must be executed and approved by a contracting officer of the institution prior to the commencement of the service to certify that a competitive purchasing process need not be used.
+- An Academic Support Services Agreement (“ASSA”) must be executed and approved by a contracting officer of the institution prior to the commencement of the service to certify that a competitive purchasing process need not be used.
 This requirement exists regardless of the payment method utilized.
-(See SYS 236-1, Academic Support Agreements)
+(See SYS 540, Non-Competitive Procurement Contracts.)

-- Payment and Tax Withholding for a Low Dollar Exemption
+- Payment and Tax Withholding for a Low Dollar Exception

 - A 1099 form need not be completed by the institution if the total compensation is less than $600.00.